Early Alert (EA) First-Year Experience (FYE) specializes in academic advising for First-Time in College students.

 EA FYE provides a safety net for students making the transition to college through an integrated system of communication, support, and intervention that will establish a solid foundation throughout their college experience.
 We provide a district-wide model of collaboration between, faculty, EA Academic Advisors, peer academic coaches and support services.
 This collaboration guides students into structured program pathways and focuses on providing them with the assistance needed to achieve academic success.

 FYE identifies potential issues that may prevent students from successfully completing courses, such as periodic absences/tardiness and low grades.
-Students receive alerts from faculty and advisors when potential problems are observed.
-Faculty work with EA advisors and peer academic coaches to address obstacles in students’ academic success.
-Students may receive referrals for tutoring, counseling, and other services to help them become more effective.
+Students receive alerts from faculty and EA Academic Advisors when potential problems are observed.
+Faculty work with EA academic advisors and peer academic coaches to address obstacles in students’ academic success.

 First-Time in College Pathway Blocks

 First-Time in College (FTIC) students have the opportunity to participate in an FTIC Pathway Block as part of their First-Year Experience.
 FTIC Pathway Blocks are designed to guide FTICs through their chosen academic pathway in a structured and accelerated approach.

 An advantage of an FTIC Pathway Block is the supportive nature of learning and growing in a cohort.
 Cohort programs were developed as studies to show that people learn better in groups.
 FTIC Pathway Blocks bring students together to build community, foster creativity, and develop leadership and teamwork skills all under the guidance and support of EPCC faculty, Early Alert Academic Advisors, and Peer Academic Coaches (PACs).